KostasSliazas/questions/README.md

 # Questions Game

 **Questions** is a web-based trivia game that challenges players with a series of questions.
 Test your knowledge and aim for the highest score!
+The project uses an external source to fetch questions from https://opentdb.com/, so an internet connection is required."
 ## Features

 - **10 Questions**: Answer a set of 10 questions per game.